LesleyLai/learning/README.md

 # Learning Resources

+**Archived**: *This repository has been archived.
+I've realized that maintaining it mainly indulges [my tendency to collect](https://zettelkasten.de/posts/collectors-fallacy/) rather than genuinely aiding my learning process.
+I'd prefer to invest this time in actual learning instead.*

 A list of learning resources that I would like to refer back later or intent to study.

 Icons: 📘 Book 🎥 Video 🎓 Course 📄 Paper 🔗 Web Page